OpenWaterFoundation/owf-util-git/README.md

 ### Cygwin ###

+The name of a user's Git configuration file can be determined using `git --list --show-origin`, in which case the file containing a Git configuration property is shown on the left side of output.

+The configuration file can be edited from a Cygwin terminal window command line using file location `~/.gitconfig` (`$HOME/.gitconfig).
+If editing from Windows, the location is `C:\Users\username\.gitconfig`.

 ```text
 # Configuration to allow KDiff3 program to be used with 'git difftool' command
 # - KDiff3 is installed on Windows (not within Cygwin)